mstamos/meteorlessons/README.md

 <p></p>
 The app is a catalog of lessons.
 <p></p>
-The administrator can add a new lesson which has:
+Administrator can add a new lesson which has:
 <ul>
 <li>Title</li>
 <li>Location</li>